Many Congressmen involved in illegal mining activity: Parrikar

 Reacting to the charge, Congress said Parrikar was deriving political mileage from the issue.

 "The chief minister was involved in politicking over the issue rather than solving it.
-Parrikar is not interested in starting the legal mines as soon as possible which will solve the problem of lakhs of people genuinely dependent on mining," Congress spokesman Aleixo Reginaldo Lourenco said.
+Parrikar is not interested in starting the legal mines as soon as possible which will solve the problem of lakhs of people genuinely dependent on mining," Congress spokesman Aleixo Reginaldo Lourenco told PTI.

 Supreme Court in its recent verdict has stopped extraction and transport of major mineral in the state of Goa in the wake of Justice M B Shah Commission's findings regarding illegal mining.